ajrobrigado23/typescript-crash-course/README.md

 ## 🎯 Goal

 By the end of this crash course, you’ll be able to confidently use TypeScript in your projects and write type-safe, maintainable code.

 ---

+Got it 👍 Since this repo is about **you learning TypeScript**, here’s a GitHub description and README tailored for that:

+---